Plates: Rich Dynamics

 In this video, the linear and nonlinear dynamics are displayed side by side.
-The nonlinear plate has a much more interesting dynamics, including modal coupling, energy cascade, and turbulence.
+The nonlinear plate has a much more interesting dynamic, including modal coupling, energy cascade, and turbulence.
 These effects are all important for realistic sound synthesis!

 One of the most attractive features of linear plate dynamics is perhaps the possibility of simulating plate reverberation.
-Despite not being sound synthesis per se, this effect can be entirely modelled using physical principles.
-A major advantage of physical modelling over convolution or sample-based reverb, is the possibility of extracting the output dynamically on the plate, by moving the output locations; this results in a very enjoyable phase movement.
-The following examples compare dry and wet sounds, using different plate settings.
-The sounds were obtained using Physical Audio PA1 plate reverb plugin, available here.
+Despite not being sound synthesis per se, this effect can be entirely modeled using physical principles.
+A major advantage of physical modeling over convolution or sample-based reverb is the ability to dynamically extract the output on the plate by moving the output locations.
+This results in a very enjoyable phase movement.

 Vocals (Dry)